impactorbitco/handbook-main/content/ims/policies/HR/Whistleblowing and Non-Retaliation Policy.md

 # **1. Policy Statement**

-Green Orbit Digital promotes a culture of openness and transparency in its interactions with managers, employees, and all stakeholders involved in its business and training activities.
+Impact Orbit Creative Group promotes a culture of openness and transparency in its interactions with managers, employees, and all stakeholders involved in its business and training activities.
 The organization recognizes the importance of effective and honest communication to address concerns about breaches or failures and ensure overall success.

 This policy is designed to provide guidance to all those who work with or within the organisation who may from time to time feel that they need to raise certain issues relating to the organisation with someone in confidence.